hu17889/go_spider/README.md

 * Concurrent
 * Suit for vertical communities
-* Flexible, Modularization
+* Flexible, Modular
 * Native Go implementation
-* Can be expanded to individualization easily
+* Can be expanded to individualized easily

 ## Requirements